lamakye7/mentee_projects/README.md

 1. Clone this repository
 2. Navigate to the project of interest
 3. Follow the project-specific instructions in the README
 4. Use this [data science project template](https://github.com/adark-d/data-science-project-template) as a starter.
-Click on the green `Use template` button on the top right of the repo.
+Click on the green `Use this template` button on the top right of the repo.

 ## Contributing